 I’ve always wanted to make a coffee table out of an old wood pallet.

 However when our big screen TV died and I brought in our little flat screen from the travel trailer, I knew we needed a new stand for it.

 I had this wood pallet sitting in my garage I found only a few short weeks ago just begging for the right treatment.
 And it was the perfect size for what was needed.
 So thanks to So You Think – Junk Edition, the build began!

 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 ~ The Build ~

-The wood was pretty rough, so sanding it like crazy with a palm sander was a must!
+The wood was pretty rough, so sanding it like crazy with a palm sander was an absolute must!

 We aren’t done yet!
-There’s something special about this particular palette.
+There’s something special about this particular pallet.
 The top is actually sunken in, allowing for…

 ~ The Reveal ~